eezstreet/OpenD2/README.md

 #### Linux
 Compilation on linux requires only the SDL runtime to be installed.

-After that, compile by using these commands:
+After that, compile using these commands:

 	cmake .
 	make